harshalmore31/UCLA-Hackathon/data_clean_room/dcr_implementation.md

 # Implementation of DCR (Data Clean Room)

-### Secure Multiparty Data Sharing with Confidential Computing
+## Secure Multiparty Data Sharing with Confidential Computing

 Data Clean Rooms provide a secure space for companies to collaborate on data analysis without revealing private user information.
-This is ideal for scenarios where multiple parties need to combine data for better insights, where publishers and advertisers want to improve ad targeting.
+Ideal for scenarios where multiple parties need to combine data for better insights.
+Publishers and advertisers can improve ad targeting while maintaining user privacy.
 By anonymizing data within a controlled environment, Data Clean Rooms reduce privacy risks and ensure compliance with regulations.
-This approach allows for richer data analysis and more accurate models while keeping user data confidential.
+This approach allows for richer data analysis and more accurate models.
+While keeping user data confidential, companies can gain valuable insights.
+Data Clean Rooms strike a balance between data utility and privacy.
+Enabling collaboration and innovation while respecting user trust.

 Confidential computing uses Trusted Execution Environments (TEEs) like Intel® TDX and SGX to create secure enclaves within processors.
-These enclaves act like isolated compartments that protect the confidentiality and integrity of your data, even if the underlying system is compromised.
+These enclaves protect data confidentiality and integrity, even if the system is compromised.
 Imagine a locked vault inside your computer for processing sensitive information.
-This technology is ideal for VMs (Virtual Machines) as it allows secure data processing within the virtual environment, even on shared hardware.
+This technology is ideal for Virtual Machines (VMs), enabling secure data processing on shared hardware.
 It's like having multiple secure computers running on one physical machine.

-Hardware Requirements:
+Secure enclaves ensure your data remains protected throughout processing.

+Confidential computing relies on Trusted Execution Environments (TEEs) built into modern processors like Intel® SGX and TDX.
+These TEEs act like secure vaults within the processor, protecting data confidentiality and integrity even in a compromised system.

+Here's how to achieve confidential computing:
+- Leverage cloud platforms or hardware that supports TEEs.
-- Ensure your system supports TEE technology.
+- Develop your application to utilize TEE libraries (e.g., Intel SGX SDK).
-- Look for processors with built-in TEEs, like Intel® SGX or TDX.

-Software Stack: Choose a software stack that integrates with your chosen TEE.
-Popular options include:
-- Intel SGX SDK: Provides tools for developing applications that leverage Intel SGX enclaves.
-- Fortanix SGX Platform: Offers a comprehensive platform for managing and securing applications within SGX enclaves.
-- Microsoft Azure Confidential Computing: Cloud-based services that leverage TEEs for secure data processing in Azure VMs.
-- Google Cloud Confidential Computing: Cloud services offering TEE-enabled VMs for secure workloads on Google Cloud Platform.
-- Develop Secure Code: Integrate TEE libraries into your application code to leverage the secure enclave for sensitive computations.
+- Design your code to process sensitive data within the secure TEE enclave.

-This might involve learning specific APIs and programming paradigms for trusted execution environments.

-Deployment: Deploy your application on a platform that supports your chosen TEE technology.
-This could involve:
-- Setting up a local development environment with the necessary libraries and tools.
-- Utilizing cloud platforms that offer TEE-enabled VMs for secure deployment.

-Approach via using Cloud Confidential VM instead of locally ?
--
+- TEEs handle computations, keeping your data encrypted and isolated from the rest of the system.

+Cloud Confidential VMs offer a simpler approach to confidential computing compared to local setups.
+Here's why:

+- Pre-configured Environment: Cloud providers manage the TEE infrastructure, eliminating the need for local installation and configuration of TEE libraries.
+- Scalability and Flexibility: Cloud VMs offer easy scaling based on your needs, while local setups might require additional hardware investment.
+- Security Expertise: Cloud providers have expertise in securing their infrastructure, potentially enhancing overall security compared to a local environment.
+While local setups offer more control, cloud Confidential VMs provide a quicker and potentially more secure option for leveraging TEEs.

 Using Azure Cloud Confidential VM ?
 -
 Brief info on Azure Cloud CVM